Dakhma by K. Hari Kumar

 Towards the end

-Well, I must confess that when I started I was not hopeful that the story will pick up so gracefully and end satisfying its readers.
+Well, I must confess that when I started, I was not hopeful that the story would pick up so gracefully and end satisfying its readers.
 Once you are into the rhythm of the story, you will finish it in one go.
-The past and the present are at safe intervals keeping in mind that the reader does not confuse and lose in between.
+The past and the present are at safe intervals, keeping in mind that the reader does not get confused and lose in between.
 The secret is safe until the end.

 You can buy the book at Amazon.
 Let me know what’s your reaction to Dakhma.